Online Poisoning Attacks Against Data-Driven Predictive Control: Poisoning attacks via implicit differentiation

-We are interested in how will perturbation vector \(p\) affect the optimizers of optimization~\eqref{opt: conic}.
-To facilitate our further discussion, we introduce the the following notion of \emph{a solution map and its localizations}.
+We are interested in how the perturbation vector \(p\) affects the optimal solutions of optimization~\eqref{opt: conic}.
+To this end, we introduce the following definition, which characterizes the mathematical relations between the two.

-\begin{definition}[Solution map and its localization] The solution map of optimization~\eqref{opt: DeePC} is denoted by \(S:p\mapsto S(p)\) where \(S(p)\coloneqq \{ ^\top | \text{Conditions in \eqref{eqn: minmax} hold.} \}\).
+\begin{definition}[Solution map and its localization] The solution map of optimization~\eqref{opt: conic} is denoted by \(S:p\mapsto S(p)\) where \(S(p)\coloneqq \{ ^\top | \text{Conditions in \eqref{eqn: minmax} hold.} \}\).
 We say solution map \(S\) has a single-valued localization around \(p\) if there exists a function \(\tilde{S}\) such that \(\tilde{S}(\tilde{p})\in S(\tilde{p})\) for all \(\tilde{p}\) in a neighborhood of \(p\). \end{definition}

-In the following, we will discuss the differentiability properties of solution map \(S\) and its localizations.
+In the following, we will discuss the differentiability properties of solution map \(S\) and its localization.